craigmckeachie/react-course/concepts/25-Testing.md

 ## JavaScript Tests

-1. Open the `my-app` project from the ProjectSetup lab.
+1. Open the `my-app` project from the ProjectSetup demo.
 2. Create the file `src\math.js`.
 3. Add the following code